Table of Contents

 People working in litigation-prone professions, like doctors, architects, or corporate executives, often face patient or client lawsuits.
 Nearly every physician will deal with a malpractice claim at some point in their career.

-You never know when a business lawsuit or a marital crisis may take place, and it’s a lot more difficult to protect your assets when trouble is already looming ahead.
+You never know when a business lawsuit or a marital crisis may take place, and it’s considerably more difficult to protect your assets when trouble is already looming ahead.

 For example, if you place property in an asset protection trust, a state’s laws typically stipulate a look-back period of two to four years before a protected asset becomes immune to creditor claims.
 Once a lawsuit is under way, a court may view setting up a trust or using other strategies to protect your assets as an attempt to cheat a possible judgment creditor.